Factory Method Design Pattern

 Frameworks and libraries often use the Factory Method pattern to provide extensibility and enable clients to create objects without tightly coupling them to specific implementations.

-1. The SLF4J library uses the Factory Method pattern with the LoggerFactory class.
+1. Java SLF4J library uses the Factory Method pattern with the LoggerFactory class.
 It provides a factory method called getLogger() that allows clients to create logger instances without being tightly coupled to a specific logging implementation.

 2. JDBC (Java API for database connectivity) includes the DataSourceFactory interface.
 Implementations of this interface serve as factories for creating DataSource objects, which represent connections to specific databases.
-The factory method createDataSource() is used to create the appropriate DataSource instance based on the configuration or database type.
+Here createDataSource() method is used to create the appropriate DataSource instance based on the database type.

 3. ExecutorService interface in the java.util.concurrent package is a factory for creating and managing threads to execute concurrent tasks.
 It provides methods such as newFixedThreadPool() to create different types of thread pools with varying configurations.